azizjalelb/icmdocs/enghub/SafeFlyCCOAExceptions/PilotServices/PilotServices.md

-# List of Pilot Services
+# List of SafeFly CCOA-Enabled Services

 To see if your service qualifies, refer to the table below of the Service Tree IDs and Service Names who are in scope